Drook93/ONS-Govenment-Public-Spending-Forecast/README.md

    - The Model is then trained for each sector with the chosen lag amd applied to GrideSearch CV with ".fit.
    - ![Lag Loop 2 Image](https://github.com/Drook93/ONS-Govenment-Public-Spending-Forecast/blob/main/Project%20Images/Applying%20Best%20Lag%20To%20Model.png)
    - Additional check carried out doing residual diagnostics to identify dift and to check the mean difference between actual vs predicted values.
-   - This additional check is carried out to check for bias, hetroscedasticy, patterns and outliers.
+   - This additional check is carried out to check for bias, heteroscedasticity, patterns and outliers.
    - See image text for detailed results.↓↓↓
    - ![Residual Plot Image](https://github.com/Drook93/ONS-Govenment-Public-Spending-Forecast/blob/main/Project%20Images/Plot%20checking%20residuals.png)